johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 #### Eve's Needs

-- **Requirement**: Eve needs food for herself and her family.
+- **Requirement**: Eve needs apples for herself and her family.
 - **Tokens Used**: She utilizes output tokens to obtain loaves of bread and cans of salmon.

 #### Exchange Process

-- **Bob's Tokens**: Bob exchanges his input tokens for output tokens, allowing him to access food.
+- **Bob's Tokens**: Bob exchanges his input tokens for output tokens, allowing him to use them for whatever he pleases without being subject to "time value of money".
 - **Community Benefit**: Bob's work contributes to community projects, and his reward meets his needs.

 ### Establishing the Token Standards